neuro-team-femto/cleese/README.md

 CLEESE is a free, standalone Python module, distributed under an open-source MIT Licence.
 It was designed by Juan José Burred, Emmanuel Ponsot and Jean-Julien Aucouturier (STMS, IRCAM/CNRS/Sorbonne Université, Paris), with collaboration from Pascal Belin (Institut des Neurosciences de la Timone, Aix-Marseille Université), and with generous funding from the European Research Council (CREAM 335536, 2014-2019, PI: JJ Aucouturier).

 A tutorial notebook is available <a href="tutorial.ipynb">here</a>.

+The user manual in PDF format is available <a href="https://github.com/creamlab/cleese/raw/master/doc/CLEESE_manual_v1.0.pdf">here</a>.